 Perhaps it’s the fact that while Samsung has settled into a two-year development cycle for its handsets, Apple abandoned its own ‘s’ line last year.
 While most people expected to see an iPhone 7s in 2017, Apple instead jumped straight to the iPhone 8, and then also released the iPhone X to completely shake up its model.

 The iPhone X wasn’t initially to everyone’s taste, but clearly its eye-catching notched display has caught the attention of the industry, with dozens of handsets imitating the design in the first half of 2018.

 Related: Best Android phones

 Meanwhile, outside of a specs bump the S9 was very similar to the S8.
 In any other year this might have been enough, but clearly 2018 needed more.

 Things aren’t likely to immediately change for Samsung.
-Every rumour points towards its next phone, the Note 9, as being just as iterative as the S9.
+Rumours point towards its next phone, the Galaxy Note 9, being just as iterative as the S9.
 This leaves the S10 to bring some fresh ideas to the table, and maybe bring back the same kind of excitement that Samsung saw around its S7.